 Bacillus cereus : Reheated rice syndrome

-Bacillus cereus is a Gram-positive, rod-shaped, aerobe, motile, beta-hemolytic, and spore forming bacterium commonly found in soil and food.
-Cereus is a Latin word which means “waxy” and it refers to waxy appearance of its growth on blood agar.
+Bacillus cereus is a Gram-positive, rod-shaped, aerobe, motile, beta-hemolytic, and spore-forming bacterium commonly found in soil and food.
+Cereus is a Latin word meaning “waxy” and refers to the waxy appearance of its growth on blood agar.

 ...